• Wed. Jan 7th, 2026

 SIGNIFICANT GROWTH

 The Cypriot pound helped put the Cypriot economy on the map in the latter part of the 20th century.
 As a result, the island’s economy experienced significant growth throughout the 1970s and 1980s.
-This was mainly driven by different prominent economic sectors at the times.
-These included tourism, shipping, and several financial services.
-Cyprus also became a very attractive offshore base for several international companies.
-All of these factors resulted in a resiliant Cypriot Pound that helped to create economic stability throughout the island.
-This also led to the Cypriot pound becoming an important medium of currency exchange both domestically and internationally.
+This was mainly driven by different prominent economic sectors at the time.
+Tourism, shipping, and several financial services emerged, and Cyprus became a very attractive offshore base for several international companies.
+All of these factors resulted in a resilient Cypriot Pound that helped to create economic stability throughout the island.
+The Cypriot pound went on to become an important medium of currency exchange both domestically and internationally.

 A EURO OR A POUND?